ItzCobaltboy/Frostbyte_ClusterFS/README.md

 # NOTE: This project is still under progress at time of latest commit, below is the System design
 ## Progress
-- Two basic microservices aka DataNode and MasterNode have been updated and tested for register and heartbeat system, Datanode can send and recieve chunks.
+- Two basic microservices aka DataNode and MasterNode have been updated and tested for registration and heartbeat system, Datanode can send and recieve chunks.
 - Other three types of nodes are still pending to be coded

 # ☁️ Frostbyte ClusterFS Plan